Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 Check out the interactive team signup map here.
 You can ask yourself questions like, why one of Canada’s smallest provinces (New Brunswick) has more student teams than Ontario and Quebec combined, or wonder why Saskatchewan and Nova Scotia have no teams at all.
 Perhaps they don’t use the internet?

-The vast majority (over 90%) of cyber attacks on Canadian systems depend on user ignorance and lack of education to succeed.
-We can’t build a secure Canada if oblivious Canadians keep opening all the doors.
-You don’t have to pretend it isn’t happening, it can start here:
+The vast majority (over 90%) of cyber attacks on Canadian systems depend on user ignorance to succeed.
+We can’t build a secure Canada if oblivious Canadians keep opening the doors and letting criminals and foreign state actors into our house.
+You don’t have to pretend it isn’t happening, building this essential media literacy can start here now:

 Join the competition and sign up student teams of 4-6.